GM’s $27B plan: 450-mile range, affordable models among 30 EVs by 2025

 Counting on those economies of scale for batteries, GM now says that it plans to launch 30 different new global EV models, with 20 of those available in North America.
 Cadillac, GMC, Chevrolet, and Buick will be represented in the product rollouts.

-That consists of three other GMC variants, including another EV pickup; four Chevrolet EVs, including a pickup and compact crossover; and four new Cadillacs.
+That consists of three other GMC variants, including another EV pickup; four Chevrolet EVs, including a pickup (above, and styled somewhat like the Avalanche, as we've noted before) and compact crossover; and four new Cadillacs.
+A slide notes an especially shortened timeline for a second GMC electric pickup and a Chevrolet compact crossover.

 GM is already running durability testing on its “nex-gen Ultium” cells that would be phased in around the middle of the decade in a wide range of vehicles already in production.
 The cells will help GM meet affordability targets with fewer cells needed for the range people expect.